 The person in this role should be able to handle competitive analysis, market research and brand positioning, which flows into the development of a brand strategy — encompassing brand values, brand voice, logo design, color palettes and more.

 Doing all this successfully takes years of experience, and a few essential brand marketer skills:

-Questions to consider before hiring a brand marketer
+A few key questions to consider before hiring a brand marketer:

 If you answered no to any of these, a brand marketer can help you build processes around customer data collection — and glean insight from your data bank.
 If you are doing these things, but aren’t using any of that data to create a feedback loop with your marketing and branding campaigns, a brand marketer can help ASAP.

 Brand marketing is ever-evolving, with new tactics, platforms, and strategies constantly surfacing to help businesses connect with customers and stand out.
 If you’re serious about building your brand and know it’s a long-term play that requires thoughtfulness, energy and expertise, it’d be a wise investment to hire an expert brand marketer.